Caramelized onions-butter-white wine-melty Gruyere cheese-flaky crust! Bookmark this for you holiday menu!

 Caramelized Onion Tart

-- Feta or goat cheese can be substituted for the blue cheese.
+- You can substitute feta or goat cheese for the blue cheese.

 - You’ll want to use a sweet onion like Vidalia or Texas Sweet.